Deep Joint Source-Channel Coding for Semantic Communications: Security in DeepJSCC

 \subsection{Security of the source signal}

-The first potential security scheme aims at protecting the source signal before its input to the DeepJSCC network.
+The first approach aims at protecting the source signal before it is fed to the DeepJSCC encoder.
 Conventional source protection methods, e.g., permutation and scrambling, destroy the inherent correlations within the source, causing a performance degradation in subsequent DeepJSCC transmission.
-In \cite{xu2021deep}, a joint source protection and source-channel coding method, called \emph{DeepJESCC}, is proposed to overcome this problem.
-The authors employ a network that transforms the source signal to a protected domain before transmission.
-This transformed signal is then fed into the DeepJSCC encoder.
-At the receiver, once the protected source is recovered, an inverse network is employed to recover the source from the protected domain.
-In order to train both the protection network and the transmission networks, a novel loss function consisting of the reconstruction loss, the protection loss, and the inversion loss is proposed \cite{xu2021deep}.
-Moreover, a feature extraction network is designed for calculating the protection loss between the original source signal and its protected version at the transmitter, and the deprotection loss between the original source and the protected source recovered at the receiver.
-In the training stage, DeepJESCC minimizes the reconstruction loss and simultaneously maximizes the protection and deprotection losses to jointly learn the protection, DeepJSCC, and deprotection networks.
-Note that DeepJESCC is a general principle without limiting the architectures used for protection, deprotection and feature extraction networks, on the other hand,it will rely on the complexity of these networks, and cannot provide security guarantees unless these networks can be protected against leakage, or updated sufficiently frequently to prevent eavesdropping.
+In \cite{xu2021deep}, a joint source protection and source-channel coding method, called \emph{DeepJESCC}, is proposed to overcome this problem, where another module is introduced, which transforms the source signal to a protected domain before transmission.
+At the receiver, once the protected source is recovered, an inverse network is employed to recover the source.
+In order to train both the protection and the transmission networks, a novel loss function consisting of the reconstruction loss, the protection loss, and the inversion loss is proposed \cite{xu2021deep}.
+Moreover, a feature extraction network is designed for calculating the protection loss between the original source and its protected version at the transmitter, and the deprotection loss between the source and its protected version recovered at the receiver.
+In the training stage, DeepJESCC minimizes the reconstruction loss and simultaneously maximizes the protection and deprotection losses to jointly train the protection, DeepJSCC, and deprotection networks.
+Note that DeepJESCC is a general principle without limiting the architectures used; on the other hand, it will rely on the complexity of these networks, and cannot provide security guarantees unless these networks can be protected against leakage, or updated sufficiently frequently to prevent eavesdropping.

-Next, we present an example of the DeepJESCC scheme and evaluate its security and reconstruction performance.
-The shallow version of U-Net with one shortcut connection is employed as the protection and deprotection networks \cite{xu2021deep}.
-For simplicity, the encoder and the decoder proposed in \cite{bourtsoulatze2019deep} are adopted for DeepJSCC.
-VGG16 architecture pretrained on the ImageNet dataset is used as the feature extraction network.
-DeepJESCC is trained on the ImageNet dataset and AWGN channels with SNR from 0 dB to 20 dB.